odysseasb12/odysseasb12.github.io/_pages/about.md

 In the summer of 2023 I joined the family of "Switch On Ltd" to gain experience under a 5-week internship program.
 In my short stay there, I was part of a small group to cover all the electrical connections needed in a 20MW solar farm.

+I am also very passionate about sports.
+From a very young age I joined a football academy at my hometwon where I played for more than 5 years.
+At my teenage years, I transitioned to basketball where I competed in the school's league which rewarded me with unforgettable memories.
+Finally, I continued my basketball journey at the University of Birmingham where as team we managed to qualify in the 3rd division of the BUCS league.

 Skills
 ======
  ![Python Logo](/images/Screenshot from 2024-04-08 19-01-01.png){: width="60px"}